If you owe back taxes and don’t arrange to pay, the IRS has the power to take your property as payment through a process called asset seizure.

 - Personal residences in small deficiency cases where the taxes owed are less than $5,000.

-- Personal residences and certain business assets used in the trade or business (unless a judge or magistrate provides approval).
+- Personal residences and certain business assets you use in your trade or business (unless a judge or magistrate changes that).

-In the exemptions above that include maximums values, note that the value is not based upon the retail value or the amount that you originally paid for these items.
-The value of those items is based on the fair market value that someone would pay for them today.
+Note that the value for the items mentioned above is not based upon the retail value or the amount you originally paid for these items.
+The value is based on the fair market value that someone would pay for them today.

 How can you get your seized property back?